ThakkallapallyRuthvik/TaskManager/README.md

 Task Management: Create, Read, Update, and Delete (CRUD) tasks effortlessly.

-Glassmorphism UI: A beautiful, modern interface with transparency and blur effects.

 Search and Filter: Instantly filter tasks by status (Pending/Completed) or search by text.

 Fully Responsive: Works perfectly on desktops, tablets, and mobile phones.